-So, now you know more about what each district of Paris has to offer, as well as just how much more there is to Paris than you may have realized.
+So, now you know more about the best areas to stay in Paris, as well as just how much more there is to Paris than you may have realized.
 With thirteen areas to choose from, I’m sure you have found one that sounds like the best neighborhood for you.

 Now that you’ve got a good idea of where to stay in Paris, you’re one step closer to planning an amazing trip to the French capital.
 Next, it’s time to choose your perfect hotel and start booking your dream vacation.